 - Ivonne Ramirez volunteered to translate the site into Spanish so that more families would be able to access the site.

 - Patricia Burton, RN, MSN, founder of Moving Mountains for Kids, a healthcare and educational consulting company, gave me permission to adapt her suggestions for handling grief and loss.

-- I have been blessed to have several amazing mentors.
+- I have been blessed to have several amazing mentors and colleagues.

 - Marian Knox has been my friend and mentor for over a decade as I learned the ropes of working as a school-based OT.

 - Alex Wolf, COTA, has helped me as a friend/colleague/role model with so many aspects of my private practice, always cheering on new endeavors and problem solving challenges.

 - Isla Murden, OTR/L, hired me as a newly-minted OT as my first boss in Columbus, Ohio.

 - Priscilla Hayden-Sloane, OTR, my level II Fieldwork supervisor during my OT master's degree program, guided me in learning to work with children.

 - Dr. Sharan L. Schwartzberg, EdD, OT, FAOTA, CGP, FAGPA, was my mentor and boss during my graduate school years at BSOT.